astronomer/docs/astro/cli/cli-release-notes.md

 astro dev init
 ```

-Additionally, some commands have been standardized so that they can be shared between Astro and Software users.
+Additionally, some commands have been standardized so that they can be shared between Astro and Astronomer Software users.
 As part of this change, `astro auth login/logout` has been renamed to `astro login/logout`:

 ```sh
 # Before upgrade